myspacecornelius/rowboat/README.md

-- ✨ Start from a simple prompt to create fully functional multi-agent system with the Copilot
+- ✨ Start from an Idea -> AI builds the multi-agent system for you
 - 🌐 Connect MCP servers
 - 📞 Integrate into your app using the HTTP API